tsaimogono/tsaimogono/README.md

 Software engineering student
 ----------------------------

-I am currently enrolled in a bootcamp in rusternburg called Bafokeng Code Lab.
+I am currently enrolled with Code Space doing Software Engineering.
 I have gained hands-on experience in various aspects of software development, including software design, data structures, algorithms, and web development.
 In future i want to be proficient in programming languages like Javascript, python and c++

 * 🌍  I'm based in phokeng.
 Rusternburg
 * ✉️  You can contact me at [momomogono@gmail.com](mailto:momomogono@gmail.com)